-The district leader at SEA is the Superintendent, who oversees the Principal and both the Administrative and Instructional Staff.
-The Superintendent is evaluated by the board once every year.
+The district leader at SEA is the superintendent, who oversees the principal and both the administrative and instructional staff.
+The superintendent is evaluated by the board once every year.
 Each board member is given an evaluation form to complete, and the numbers are added together to determine an average for each individual item in a section.
-Then an average for that section is calculated by taking each score, adding it, and dividing to find the average.
-There are nine sections in the evaluation as follows: (1) Leadership Skills; (2) Decision-Making Skills; (3) Communication and Community Relations; (4) Operations, Support Services, and Facilities; (5) Personnel Management; (6) Budget and Finance; (7) Political Awareness; (8) Professional Traits; and (9) Board/Superintendent Relations.
+An average for that section is calculated by taking each score, adding it, and dividing to find the average.
+There are nine sections in the evaluation, as follows: (1) Leadership Skills; (2) Decision-Making Skills; (3) Communication and Community Relations; (4) Operations, Support Services, and Facilities; (5) Personnel Management; (6) Budget and Finance; (7) Political Awareness; (8) Professional Traits; and (9) Board/Superintendent Relations.
 Each section is composed of forty-nine individual items.
-The evaluation is then presented to the Superintendent to read and make comments.
+The evaluation is then presented to the superintendent to read and make comments.

 If this position became open, it would be posted first internally to allow any interested and qualified employee to apply.
-If an internal candidate is not deemed acceptable by the Governing

-Board, the position would be advertised in newspapers and online.
+If an internal candidate were not deemed acceptable by the Governing Board, the position would be advertised in newspapers and online.
 An applicant should have educational credentials and administrative experience in schools commensurate with the responsibilities of the position, as determined by the Governing Board.
-An applicant may also hold a Superintendent licensure, but it is not required.
+An applicant may also hold a superintendent licensure, but it is not required.